 “I bring the perspective of a former teacher,” Bañuelos said.
 The district’s educators and students, she said, “need an ally and someone they can trust who represents them fully.”

-The seat representing northwest Denver is currently held by board member Lisa Flores, who has not announced whether she will seek re-election.
+The seat representing northwest Denver is currently held by board member Lisa Flores, who is not running for re-election.
 Flores has supported the district’s reform efforts, including closing or replacing low-performing schools, though she also led a charge to re-examine the criteria used to make those decisions.
 Her seat is one of three on the seven-member board that are up for election in November.

-The board members who hold the other two seats, Anne Rowe and Happy Haynes, are barred by term limits from running again, leaving the fields for their races wide open.
+The board members who hold the other two seats, Anne Rowe and Happy Haynes, are barred by term limits from running again, leaving the fields for their races wide open, as well.

 Bañuelos said the recent Denver teacher strike is part of what inspired her to run again.
 Before that, she said she wasn’t thinking much about resurrecting her own political ambitions and was instead focusing her energy on efforts outside of Denver Public Schools.